Why do you need a fireplace grate or andirons?

 Read also: How do I decorate my fireplace?

-If you have any doubts about the right fireplace grate or andirons, you can always contact us by phone (+31.653493998) or by email: [email protected].
-With the dimensions of the fireplace and, if necessary, a picture, we can definitely give you good advice.
+If you have any questions about the right fireplace grate or andirons, feel free to reach out to us by phone (+31.653493998) or email ([email protected]).
+Providing us with the dimensions of your fireplace or a picture can help us offer precise advice.

 Browse our webshop